 1.1 The Office of the Police and Crime Commissioner (OPCC) is committed to the highest possible standards of openness, honesty and accountability.
-In line with that commitment, we expect anyone who has concerns (as detailed at 4.2) about any aspect of the work within the OPCC or Gwent Police to come forward and raise those concerns.
+In line with that commitment, we expect anyone who has concerns about any aspect of the work within the OPCC or Gwent Police to come forward and raise those concerns.